JvanKatwijk/qt-dab/README.md

 76 blocks (each about 2500 samples) with data.
 SNR is computed as the ratio between the amplitudes in the data blocks and the amplitudes of the samples in the null period.

-For every second DAB frame, such a computation is performed, and, depending on the settings, shown.
 The configuration widget contains a spinbox that can be used to set the "speed" of displaying data.
 If the value "1" is chosen, the result of each snr computation is shown,